For years, I dressed like absolute shit.

 So yeah, that was it.
 I wore nothing else.
 I just did not care what I looked like.
 Far from setting me free, it made me felt like a zombie.

 When I left school and started work, my class and lack of further education became evident to me in a way I had not considered previously.
 I didn’t fit in, and the self-preservation of my school years came in handy once more.
-Badly-paid job after badly-paid job, working long hours for doomed shopping television channel after doomed shopping channel, cemented my creativity into a box that I left well underground.
+Living at home with my parents, working badly-paid job after badly-paid job, working long hours for doomed shopping television channel after doomed shopping channel, cemented my creativity into a box that I left well underground.
 It was easier to leave it there to gather dust and ebb away than to face it.

 It wasn’t until I got into writing and found a job that I enjoyed, with people from a similar background to mine (often a needle in a haystack occurrence in this industry), that I longed to express myself again.